Detect rage clicks, error clicks, dead clicks and mouse shakes

 Consent types in Piwik PRO

 Note: Set it up if you use a consent form on your site.
-This tag will fire only for visitors who accept the selected consent type.
+This tag will only fire for visitors who accept the selected consent type.

 9. In Tag triggers, click Choose existing trigger.

-11. Click OK to save the tag.
+11. Click Save to save the tag.

 12. Test your tag in debug mode.